Ready to apply? Get started today.

 Official transcriptsApplicants must submit official transcripts for all undergraduate and any graduate work.
 Certified copies of transcripts are acceptable.
 If you have attended Loyola University Chicago, you do not need to request

 If applying to a Post-Graduate Certificate program, your transcript must show that you have completed a Master of Science in Nursing or Doctor of Nursing Practice.
+After the Spring 2022 admission cycle, completion of a DNP degree will be needed to apply to the post-graduate certificate program.

 If applying to the Oncology Certificate program, your transcript must indicate the completion of at least a Bachelor of Science in Nursing.